-As a path-breaking model for IT, the College of Information Sciences and Technology is actively engaged in both local and global communities to improve IT education, and provide even more opportunities for students.
+As a path-breaking model for IT, the College of Information Science & Technology is actively engaged in both local and global communities to improve IT education, and provide even more opportunities for students.

 Women in IT